Lifecycle & Methodology | By Duncan Haughey | Read time minutes

 - Quality control

 From start to finish on any project, a project management methodology keeps you, as the project manager, on task to measure and track project progress.
-Ultimately, then, the processes and control system let you apply the tools and resources that ensure project success.
+Ultimately, the processes and control system lets you apply the tools and resources that ensure project success.

 Project Management Institute (PMI).
 (2013).
 A Guide to the Project Management Body of Knowledge (PMBOK Guide) (5th ed.).
 Newton Square, PA: Author.

-The author would like to make clear that this article is not about the PMBOK Guide and that the PMBOK Guide is not a project management methodology.
+The author would like to clarify that this article is not about the PMBOK Guide and that the PMBOK Guide is not a project management methodology.